Vicky3196/Data_Analysis_proj/SQL_Proj.md

-// Digital Music Store Analysis //

-Objective:

-This project is for beginners and will teach you how to analyse the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple question.

 /*	Question Set 1 - Easy */

 /* Q1: Who is the senior most employee based on job title? */